sassoftware/virk/README.md

    http://www.apache.org/licenses/LICENSE-2.0

-And is also included in this repository here
+The license is also included in this repository here:

    [LICENSE](LICENSE)